 Is One Day In Porto Enough?

-Despite being the second largest city in Portugal, Porto is very walkable.
-So much so, we could have called this itinerary a one day walking tour of Porto – don’t let that put you off though, there’s heaps of transport options in Porto too!
+So much so, we could have called this itinerary a one day walking tour of Porto – but don’t let that put you off, there’s heaps of transport options in Porto too!

-Is one day in Porto enough though?
-Even after two years and many trips to Porto, we still feel like there’s a lot left to see and do.
+Even after many trips to Porto, we still feel like there’s a lot left to see and do.
 However, I think if this is your first time in Porto, you can certainly see most of the main things to do in Porto in a day – if you plan it right!

 Things To Do In Porto In One Day: The Itinerary

-Let’s get to the meat and potatoes of this guide to 24 hours in Porto, shall we.
+Let’s get to the meat and potatoes of this guide to 24 hours in Porto, shall we?

 We’ll start our day in Porto in a location that makes sense: Sao Bento Station.